modular-magician/terraform-provider-google-beta/website/docs/r/iam_organizations_policy_binding.html.markdown

 * `policy` -
   (Required)
-  Required.
   Immutable.
 The resource name of the policy to be bound.
 The binding parent and policy must belong to the same Organization (or Project).

 * `organization` -
   (Required)